 Lean Sales and Marketing approach is to leave your customer be the professor, the Sensei, who will take you through a certain number of exercises (their decision making steps), the customer leads.

 Lean Sales and Marketing takes responsibility for demand.
-They are always in search for the next hassle map of the customer where tomorrow’s demand exists.
+They are always in search of the next hassle map of the customer where tomorrow’s demand exists.

 Lean Sales and Marketing is targeted to certain kinds of organizations who actually enjoy learning.
 Who are committed to continuous improvement as opposed to just doing things and running things as they are.